 There's nothing better than sliding into bed with a fresh set of sheets straight from the dryer -- until you realize how scratchy and stuff they actually are.
-If your sheets are new, chemical residue from the manufacturing process can cause that stiff feeling, and sometimes even older sheets can develop a rougher texture than you'd like.
+If your sheets are new, they can have that familiar stiff feeling, and sometimes even older sheets can develop a rougher texture than you'd like.

 But thankfully there are a few easy things you can do to soften your sheets and treat yourself to a luxurious night's sleep.
 Better yet, the solutions might already be waiting for you in your pantry.